By Zach Kwartler, Story To College Instructor, Teach for America Corps Member, and Princeton University class of 2011.

 1. The Place Setter

 “Call me Ishmael.”
 Herman Melville’s opening sentence in Moby Dick is so simple even a caveman could have written it.
 Yet the American Book Review ranked this as the best opening line in literary history.
 The message: when all else fails, keep it simple and stick to the who/what/where/when/why of your story.
 In the past, I have read essays that describe a deeply personal moment only to ask myself when I’m done reading: “Wait… where did this story take place?”
-By setting out the basic facts in your first sentence, you will ensure that your essay does not meet a similar fate.
+By setting out the basic facts in your first sentence, you will ensure that your college application essay does not meet a similar fate.

 Example: The summer after my junior year, I worked for eight weeks at a food pantry in Brooklyn.